glycerine/goq/README.md

  * goq sub *command* {*arguments*}*: submit a job to the job server for running.
 You can 'goq sub' from anywhere, assuming that GOQ_HOME is set and that the local $GOQ_HOME/.goq contains keys that match those on the server.

- * goq work {forever} : request a job from the job server and execute it, returning the result to the server.
+ * goq work {oneshot} : request a job from the job server and execute it, returning the result to the server.
 Wash, rinse, repeat.
-A worker will loop forever if started with 'goq work forever'.
-Otherwise, without the 'forever' argument, the worker does 'one-shot' behavior: it will wait for one job, do that job, and then stop.
-Generally you'll want to start a forever worker on each cpu of each compute node in your cluster.
+A worker will loop forever by default.
+With the 'oneshot' argument, the worker does 'one-shot' behavior: it will wait for one job, do that job, and then stop if no more work is provided.
+Generally you'll want to start a worker on each cpu of each compute node in your cluster.
 As for any node in your cluster, GOQ_HOME must be set and $GOQ_HOME/.goq must contain current keys.

 Additional useful commands